DeNA/aelog/README.md

 # App Engine Plain Logger
-This is Plain Logger for App Engine 2nd Generation
+This is Plain Logger for App Engine 2nd Generation.
+App Engine Plain Logger only supports structured logging (ref: https://cloud.google.com/logging/docs/structured-logging), but does not support logging experience which proprietary App Engine API provided.

 # How to use

 ```go

 mux := http.NewServeMux()
 mux.HandleFunc("/", func(writer http.ResponseWriter, request *http.Request) {
     // some